twostraws/Vortex/README.md

 ### Stars

-The `.stars` preset creates glowing blue and purple dots that slowly fade out.
+The `.stars` preset creates glowing blue and purple dots and sparkles that fade in then slowly fade out.
 The stars will slightly change position as the tilt of the device changes.
 This means using a `VortexViewReader` to gain access to the Vortex proxy, like this:

 ```swift
 let motion = CMMotionManager()